-While visiting the family, resident in Glasgow, three generations of us, including small grand-child, went to try out the Platform at Argyle Street Arches in the city.
+One Sunday afternoon in Glasgow, while visiting the family, three generations of us, including small grand-child, went to try out the Platform at Argyle Street Arches in the city.

 This complex is housed in the arched substructures supporting the railway station above.
 You enter directly off the Hielandman’s Umbrella.

 That is the name of the bridge over Argyle Street formed by the railway tracks and platforms of Central Station crossing the road at right angles.

 (Pictured) What lies above the Hielandman’s Umbrella: basically, Glasgow’s Central Station.

 The Hielandman’s – Highlander’s – Umbrella got its name long ago when the Highland folk who came to find work in Glasgow gathered there by custom.